About the Author

 I. The Starting Point

 II.
-Forty Years Across Domains
+Forty Years of Work

 III.
 The Systematic Work of 2022